mtdtr/moviedownloader/README.md

 This program is using *[Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/)* .
 ## Please
 translate this program to your language, and share it.
 **DO NOT** commit translated program as master branch.
-Please make new branch!
+Please make new branch! example:`translated-en`